Budibase/website/content/blog/ai-agents/no-code-ai-agent-builders.md

 NLP capabilities are also impressive.
 We have a choice of a flexible built-in language processing engine or integration with a wide range of external tools.

-BotPress is also one of the strongest platforms we’ve seen in terms of analytics and insights.
+BotPress is also one of the strongest options we’ve seen in terms of analytics and insights.
 It offers built-in capabilities for users to monitor, analyze, and track workflows, helping us to improve workflows based on real-time data.

 #### Cons

-However, like all platforms BotPress also presents challenges and potential downsides.
+However, like all software tools BotPress also presents challenges and potential downsides.
 While it offers a highly intuitive visual editor, it’s still helpful to have some development knowledge.
 Otherwise, less technical colleagues could find it has a relatively steep learning curve.

 Some users also report issues with using BotPress for large-scale or high-volume use cases, both in terms of performance degradation and unexpected behavior, although fine-tuning may alleviate this.